 The minimum daily testing rate is 1/250 per capita

-Currently, the list of priority of service for persons subject to mandatory testing in the country is approved by the decree of the Government of Georgia and provides testing for the following: the cases with standard definitions, confirmed contacts, the patients admitted to specific health care facilities, patients diagnosed with pneumonia or cases with fever and/or other suspicious clinical symptoms, staff working in specific health care facilities, staff of emergency medical and rescue services, beneficiaries and service personnel of specialized institutions for elderly and persons with disabilities, people newly diagnosed with tuberculosis, personnel working in psychiatric institutions, dialysis patients and their attendants, persons in quarantine zones, as well as self-isolated ones before leaving the quarantine areas or/and 24 hours before the expiration date of self-isolation, personnel working in the quarantine zones, at customs and border posts, as well as the staff of all inpatient medical institutions, intensive care and resuscitation departments and epidemiologists, personnel involved in PCR laboratory diagnostics of the new coronavirus, drivers of international freight transportation, people called to the compulsory or contract (professional) military services or enlisted in active army reserves, personnel participating in the peace-keeping operations or pre-deployment trainings and persons sent to study abroad, detention facility staff who have direct contact with accused/convicted persons, and the staff of relevant departments of the Ministry of Internal Affairs, public transport staff.
-The calculation of PCR testing for priority of service for groups subject to mandatory testing, approved by the decree of the Government, dated August 2020, is presented in Appendix 5.
+Currently, the list of priority of service for persons subject to mandatory testing in the country is approved by the decree of the Government of Georgia and provides testing for the following: the cases with standard definitions, confirmed contacts, the patients admitted to specific health care facilities, patients diagnosed with pneumonia or cases with fever and/or other suspicious clinical symptoms, staff working in specific health care facilities, staff of emergency medical and rescue services, beneficiaries and service personnel of specialized institutions for elderly and persons with disabilities, people newly diagnosed with tuberculosis, personnel working in psychiatric institutions, dialysis patients and their attendants, persons in quarantine zones, as well as self-isolated ones before leaving the quarantine areas or/and 24 hours before the expiration date of self-isolation, personnel working in the quarantine zones, at customs and border posts, as well as the staff of all inpatient medical institutions, intensive care and resuscitation departments and epidemiologists, personnel involved in PCR laboratory diagnostics of the new coronavirus, drivers of international freight transportation, people called to the compulsory or contract (professional) military services or enlisted in active army reserves, personnel participating in the peace-keeping operations or pre-deployment trainings and persons sent to study abroad, detention facility staff who have direct contact with accused/convicted persons, and the staff of relevant departments of the Ministry of Internal Affairs, public transport staff, priority of service for groups subject to mandatory testing, approved by the decree of the Government presented in Appendix 5.

 With the ability to conduct the first PCR test for COVID-19 in the country, the health sector is constantly adding target groups to be tested.
 This approach has allowed the country to detect asymptomatic cases at an early stage, which is an improved ability to prevent further spread of the disease, especially among medical personnel, high-risk individuals and those in quarantine.
 It is also important that, along with mitigation measures and gradual economic development, a joint Order has been successfully developed through multisectoral cooperation to allow drivers of international freight transportation to pass the SARS-CoV-2 rapid test before entering and leaving Georgia.
-The average number of rapid tests per day since Order was 807 in June, 1,415 in July and 1,488 in August, averaging 0.75%.
 The existing coverage/range of testing and the priority list will be extended in line with the gradual addition of new groups.
 The current priority is to ensure maximum coverage of the target groups identified by the Decree, which is reported to be 75%.The country intends to achieve and maintain up to 80% of the current level of coverage.
 It should be noted that with a change in the epidemiological situation, new priority groups may be added or removed.

 The health sector focuses on introducing different forms of testing, adding sites, reaching a wider population, testing and diversifying new methodologies, which are also important in terms of increasing accessibility.
 Also during influenza season, participating influenza laboratories and support bases will be involved in an integrated approach to molecular diagnostics of influenza and SAR-CoV-2.